 Truck-only lanes are rare.
 For the most part, California highways are shared by large, commercial trucks and passenger vehicles.
 The general rule is that trucks can drive just about anywhere except for the left lane.
 This is due to its reduced speed, among other reasons.
 Please read below to learn more about trucks driving in the left lane.

-The state of California does have a few truck-only lanes.
+California does have a few truck-only lanes.
 There are currently plans underway for the creation of more, however, at the moment, the two existing truck-only lanes in the state are:

 Anytime there is a truck-only lane, a commercial truck must drive in it.
 Truck-only lanes can be identified by black and white highway signs that indicate where they begin and where they end.
 A truck driver can be cited for not using truck-only lanes.
 A passenger vehicle may technically drive in these lanes, but for safety reasons, it is not recommended.